Harris M. Cooper

 Cooper, H. ""Opinions differ significantly": Early experiences with meta-analysis and the people who made it possible."
 Research synthesis methods 6.3 (September 2015): 272-276.
 Full Text

 Cooper, H, and Koenka, AC.
-"Unique challenges and opportunities when research syntheses are the principal elements of new integrative scholarship."
-American Psychologist 67.6 (2012): 446-462.
+"The overview of reviews: unique challenges and opportunities when research syntheses are the principal elements of new integrative scholarship."
+The American psychologist 67.6 (September 2012): 446-462.
 Full Text

 Valentine, JC, Cooper, H, Patall, EA, Tyson, D, and Robinson, JC.
 "A method for evaluating research syntheses: The quality, conclusions, and consensus of 12 syntheses of the effects of after-school programs."
 Research synthesis methods 1.1 (January 28, 2010): 20-38.
 Full Text